zixinlee/GA-data-science/Reddit-classification/README.md

 The last step in our data preparation is to encode our text as numbers via Tokenization + Vectorization, because machine learning models are only able to take in numerical features as input.
 Specifically, when working with text documents, we transform them so that each document is represented as a numerical vector.

 Sklearn has two built-in vectorizers, the CountVectorizer and TfidfVectizer, which takes in a collection of text documents and performs tokenization and vectorization together.

+The difference between the two is that Count Vectorizer will simply count the frequency of every word and give every word an equal weightage.
+On the other hand, the TFIDF Vectorizer gives different weights to words.
+The fewer documents in which a term occurs, the more significant it likely is to be to the documents it does occur in.

 I tested both vectorizers for each classification model for a more comprehensive comparison.

-## Modelling
+### Modelling

 These are the 3 classification models that were evaluated: